rwieruch/blog_robinwieruch_content/mobx-react.md

 npm uninstall --save redux react-redux redux-logger redux-thunk react-router-redux
 {{< /highlight >}}

 Finally one can see that due to the refactoring a lot of Redux dependent code has been removed.
 That could be seen as an advantage, because after spending some time to set up a bunch of Action Types, Action Creators, Actions and Reducers, it feels like a lot of boilerplate.
 The paradox is the fact that these constraints and APIs of Redux make it so successful for state management even in larger applications.
 MobX leaves out the whole architectural design which comes with Redux.
 Be aware of that and don't mistake MobX as replacement for Redux.
-You can find the outcome of this tutorial in the {{% a_blank "react-mobx-soundcloud repository" "https://github.com/rwieruch/react-mobx-soundcloud" %}}.
+You can find the outcome of this React tutorial in the {{% a_blank "react-mobx-soundcloud repository" "https://github.com/rwieruch/react-mobx-soundcloud" %}}.
 Moreover there exists a real world {{% a_blank "MobX + React + SoundCloud application" "https://github.com/rwieruch/favesound-mobx" %}}.

 {{% chapter_header "Troubleshoot" "troubleshoot" %}}